Egypt and Brotherhood should pursue reconciliation: minister

-CAIRO (Reuters) - Egypt’s army-backed government and the Muslim Brotherhood should seek reconciliation, a senior minister said on Tuesday, voicing a rare plea to seek compromise with a group branded “terrorists” by many of his cabinet colleagues.
+CAIRO (Reuters) - Egypt’s army-backed government and the Muslim Brotherhood should seek reconciliation because only an inclusive political process, not security crackdowns, can bring stability to the country, a senior minister said on Tuesday.

-The army toppled President Mohamed Mursi of the Brotherhood in July when security forces killed hundreds of its members and jailed thousands, including Mursi, who is due to appear in court on Monday on charges of inciting violence.
+The most populous Arab state has been shaken by violence since the army toppled President Mohamed Mursi of the Brotherhood in July and announced a plan for new elections.

+Security forces have killed hundreds of Brotherhood members and jailed thousands, including Mursi, who is due to appear in court on Monday on charges of inciting violence.

 Yet street protests regularly erupt and Islamist militants have intensified their attacks.